CartoDB/documentation/app/content/carto-user-manual/overview/getting-started.md

 ![Data Explorer import data icon](/img/cloud-native-workspace/data-explorer/de_the_import_button_data.png)

-Please note that if you have selected a provider or folder, the *Import data* button will be displayed with an icon:
+Please note that if you have selected a connection or folder, the *Import data* button will be displayed with an icon:

 ![Data Explorer import data icon](/img/cloud-native-workspace/data-explorer/de_the_import_icon.png)

-You can also import your data from the Home section, clicking in the *Import dataset* button in Recent datasets:
+You can also import your data from the Home section, by clicking on the *Import dataset* button in Recent datasets:

 ![Data Explorer import data icon](/img/cloud-native-workspace/data-explorer/de_the_import_button_dataset.png)